-- 28.411 The primary victim's nation is divided into two factions, one faction that will be controlled by the victim and the other that will be controlled by the beneficiary civilization. - 28.412 Only civilizations that are eight or less areas apart from any of the unit points are eligible to be the beneficiary.
-Do not count any of the victim's areas when counting the eight area distances.
-Do count the area containing any of the potential beneficiary's tokens, any coastal or any open sea areas when counting the eight area distance.
+- 28.411 The primary victim's nation is divided into two factions, one faction that will be controlled by the victim and the other that will be controlled by the beneficiary civilization. - 28.412 Only civilizations that are eight or less areas apart from the primary victim are eligible to be the beneficiary.
+Do not count any of the areas containing the primary victim's units when counting the eight area distances.
+Do count the area containing the potential beneficiary's units, any coastal areas and any open sea areas when counting the eight area distance.
 An exception is the case of a player with no units on the board, when the person with no units on the board automatically is eligible. - 28.4121 Of these potential beneficiaries the player with the most unit points in stock is the beneficiary of the Civil War.
-This determination is made by counting tokens (one each) and cities (five each) in stock of these potential beneficiaries and the primary victim.
+This determination is made by counting tokens (one each) and cities (five each) in stock of the potential beneficiaries and the primary victim.
 If the primary victim has the most units in stock there is no Civil War.
-If there is a tie between beneficiaries the primary victim decides who will be the beneficiary between the tied players.
+If there is a tie between potential beneficiaries the primary victim decides who will be the beneficiary between the tied players.